Dune: Imperium

-Dune Imperium is a 2020 board game designed by Paul Dennen and published by Dire Wolf Digital.
+Dune: Imperium is a 2020 board game designed by Paul Dennen and published by Dire Wolf Digital.
 In the board game, which is set in Frank Herbert's Dune universe, players use deck-building and worker placement to gain alliances with factions and combat to earn victory points.
 Upon its release, the game was nominated for several awards, including the Kennerspiel des Jahres.

 Gameplay

-Dune Imperium is a deck-building worker placement game.
+Dune: Imperium is a deck-building worker placement game.
 Players start with a deck of ten cards and a leader with asymmetric abilities.
-During each round, players reveal cards to send agents to locations that provide benefits like resources (spice, water, and Solari), card draw, troop deployments, and alliances with factions.
-After players deploy all of their agents, they reveal any remaining cards and acquire new ones.
+During each round, players draw five cards and reveal them to send agents to locations that provide benefits like resources (spice, water, and Solari), card draw, troop deployments, and alliances with factions.
+After players deploy all of their agents, they reveal any remaining cards and the turn's conflict card is resolved, with awards to the winners.
 Combat is resolved and the winners get rewards.
-The game ends when a player reaches ten or more victory points.
+The game ends when a player reaches ten or more victory points or the last conflict card is resolved.
 The player with the most victory points is the winner.